Circuit Theory for Chemical Reaction Networks: Circuit Description

 where $\stchempotential_\chemspecies$ is the standard chemical potential, $R$ is the gas constant, and $T$ is the temperature of the solution.
 The Gibbs free energy change in a homogeneous CRN caused by a reaction~$\elrct$ is given by

 where $\elS^\chemspecies_\elrct$ is the net stoichiometric coefficient of the $\chemspecies$ species in the $\elrct$ reaction.
-The entropy production rate in the CRN, which quantifies the amount of entropy change per unit of time in the CRN as well as in the (thermal and chemical) reservoirs, is given by
+For example, the Gibbs free energy changes of the internal reaction of the (blue) module~$\lma$ in Fig.~\ref{fig:modularization}a are given by